 Setting your aperture to f/11, and your ISO to 100, you would need a shutter speed of 1/125.
 An ISO of 200 with an aperture of f/11 will require a shutter speed on 1/250.

 If this is too slow to stop the blur from the moons movement with very long focal lengths you can raise your ISO to 400, and your shutter speed to 1/500.

 How do I take the photograph without any camera shake?

 If you have a remote for your camera, it's time to use it.
 If not, then activate the timer on your camera, about 10 seconds should be ok.
 This will allow time for the camera to stop moving after the shutter is pressed.
 You'll notice when focusing your image that the slightest touch on your camera will cause the image to wobble and blur.
 Using a remote, or timer solves this problem.

 Usually very little editing is required, but unless you used a telescope you'll notice that your moon still looks quite small on your photo.
-Using an editing application, you should be able to crop your photo just enough to fill more of the frame, then adjust the contrast and sharpness slightly to bring out that amazing lunar detail.
+Using an editing application such as Photoshop, you should be able to crop your moon photo to fill more of the frame.
+You can then adjust the contrast and sharpness slightly to bring out that amazing lunar detail.

 Popular image editing software includes Adobe Photoshop & Lightroom, or you could use Gimp (free) to edit your photo or any of many other capable photo editing applications.

 Take care not to crop too much though as you'll lose quality.

 You may also want to use your application to slightly sharpen the image after the crop.